 Build a game from scratch from 26th-30th August!
-Open to students of all ages!

 We are excited to announce DurJam, a fully-online game jam!